ftnilsson/ftnilsson.github.io/_posts/2023-7-14-Hello-World.md

 title: I'm up and running!
 ---

-This has been in my to-do list for so long.
-This summer i finally set up my new home on GitHub.
-Hope fully having a homepage connected with GitHub will force me to contribute more to the open source community.
+This has been on my to-do list for so long, finally I have set up my new home on GitHub.
+Hopefully having a homepage connected with GitHub will force me to contribute more to the open source community.